-The stars are not truly fixed.
-Because stars actually change positions relative to one another over the long course of time, Sirius will even take its turn as the South Pole Star.
-In the year 66270, Sirius will come to within 1.6o of the south celestial pole, and again, in the year 93830, Sirius will miss aligning with the south celestial pole by only 2.3o.
+But the stars are not truly fixed.
+Because stars actually change positions relative to one another over the long course of time, brilliant Sirius will take its turn as the South Pole Star in the year 66270.
+In fact, Sirius will come to within 1.6o of the south celestial pole in 66270.
+One precessional cycle later, in the year 93830, Sirius will miss aligning with the south celestial pole by only 2.3o.

 Source: Mathematical Astronomy Morsels V by Jean Meeus, pages 353 to 363